mendix/docs/content/en/docs/developerportal/general/team/app-roles.md

 ## 2 Team Member

+If a user wants to join a team, they have to ask a current team member (with the **Invite** permission) to send an invitation.

+{{% alert color="info" %}}
-If you want to join a team, you have to ask a current team member (with the **Invite** permission) to send an invitation.
-Since team members are not visible to users outside that team, you can ask the [Technical Contact](#technical-contact) to send the invite.
-This means it is important that the Technical Contact has the correct permissions to manage the app (for example, the **Scrum Master** role).
+Since users outside a team cannot see current team members, and can only see who the [Technical Contact](#technical-contact) of the team is, it would be easy for them if they could ask the Technical Contact for an invitation.
+Therefore it is a good practice to give Technical Contact the correct permissions to manage the app (for example, the **Scrum Master** role).
+{{% /alert %}}

 ## 3 Team Roles {#team-roles}